(Original Article Published via RawFoodForPets.com)

 - Pollution.

-The liver wasn’t designed to deal with this type of chronic toxic load.
-So it’s a good idea to give the liver some help at least once a year … before it falls behind and the toxins start to accumulate in your fur kids.
-If that happens, you’ll start to notice symptoms in other parts of the body before your fur kids’ starts showing signs of liver disease.
+The liver was not designed to deal with this type of chronic toxic load.
+So it is a good idea to give the liver some help at least once a year – before it falls behind and the toxins start to accumulate in your fur kids.
+If that happens, you will start to notice symptoms in other parts of the body before your fur kids starts showing signs of liver disease.

 What are some of the Signs Of Liver Overload?

-When the liver starts to get sluggish and fall behind, like and old diesel engine, or when your fur kids’ toxic load is so high that it can’t filter all the toxins out, you may see the following symptoms in him/her/them:
+When the liver starts to get sluggish and fall behind, like and old diesel engine, or when your fur kids toxic load is so high that it can not filter all the toxins out, you may see the following symptoms in him/her/them:

 - Allergies;